2020 World Figure Skating Championships: ISU member nations' response

 Prior to the cancellation announcement on March 11, the Polish Figure Skating Association asked its athletes on March 10 to make personal decisions by the next day, March 11, on whether or not to attend the event, following the Polish Minister of Sport's recommendation to avoid travel to foreign events.

 Skate Canada, the host federation, postponed several conference calls with its skaters from March 11 to March 13, while awaiting a decision by the local Quebec government on the status of the event.

 Several prominent skaters, including two-time reigning men's World Champion Nathan Chen, and coaches Rafael Arutyunyan, Lee Barkell, Marie-France Dubreuil, and Brian Orser, expressed concerns over the possibility of rescheduling the competition to fall 2020, citing the disruption to their training schedules and the proximity to the 2021 edition of the event.

 Qualification

 Age and minimum TES requirements

 Skaters are eligible for the 2020 World Championships if they turned 15 years of age before July 1, 2019 and have met the minimum technical elements score requirements.
 The ISU accepts scores if they were obtained at senior-level ISU-recognized international competitions at least 21 days before the first official practice day of the championships.
 The ISU raised the minimum for ladies' singles in both segments on January 8, 2020.

 Number of entries per discipline

 Based on the results of the 2019 World Championships, each ISU member nation can field one to three entries per discipline.

-Schedule

 Entries

 Member nations began announcing their selections in December 2019.
 The International Skating Union published a complete list of entries on February 26, 2020.